 The accounting records are maintained using an Excel spreadsheet, which we consider appropriate for a council of Hinxton's size.
 The Council operates two main bank accounts with Lloyds TSB; a Treasurers Account for day to day transactions and a Business Bank Instant Access Saver Account.
-A further Treasurers Account is maintained, which holds a small reserve for Bridge Repairs.
+A further Treasurers Account, which held a small reserve for Bridge Repairs has a zero balance and is being closed.